dalvinishant/database-engineering/Storage_Concepts.md

 #### IO

-- An IO is an operation is a Read request to the disk
+- An IO is an operation, its a Read request to the disk
-- IO can fetch 1 page or more depending on the disk partitions
+- IO can fetch 1 or more pages depending on the disk partitions
-- An IO cannot read a single row, its a page with many in them, you get them for free
+- An IO cannot read a single row, its a page with many rows in them, you get them for free
 - IOs are expensive, have as minimum as possible
 - Some IOs in operating systems goes to OS cache and not disk